 MONTEREY BOATS does not authorize any person to create or assume for it any other obligation or liability with respect to its boats.
 No person, including a MONTEREY BOATS dealer, is authorized to make any repairs or replacements under this warranty without the prior written approval of MONTEREY BOATS.
-The sales personnel or other employees of MONTEREY BOATS dealers are not authorized to make warranties concerning MONTEREY BOATS products.
+MONTEREY BOATS' obligation under this warranty is limited to the cost of repair of the warranted item or replacement thereof, at MONTEREY BOATS option.
+The sales personnel or other employees of MONTEREY BOATS dealers are not to make warranties concerning MONTEREY BOATS products.
 MONTEREY BOATS shall have no obligation under this written warranty unless and until each of the following conditions are met:

-- The original retail purchaser of its product completes and mails the Warranty Registration Card to MONTEREY BOATS within fifteen (15) days from the date of the sale of the boat to that purchaser; - Notice of each warranty claim is given to the MONTEREY BOATS Dealer within a reasonable period of time after discovery of any claimed defect; - Notice of each warranty claim is made in writing to MONTEREY BOATS within the applicable time periods identified in the respective warranties as measured from the date of purchase by the original retail purchaser; and - All transportation charges incurred in transporting the boat for warranty work are paid for by the owner.
+- The original retail purchaser of its product completes and mails the Warranty Registration Card to MONTEREY BOATS within thirty (30) days from the date of sale of the boat to that purchaser; - Notice of each warranty claim is given to the MONTEREY BOATS Dealer within a reasonable period of time after discovery of any claimed defect; - Notice of each warranty claim is given to the MONTEREY BOATS Dealer within (1) year from the date of purchase by the original retail purchaser; and - 4.
+All transportation charges incurred in transporting the boat for warranty work are paid for by the owner.